-D.C.COLO.LCivR 81.1 COPIES OF STATE COURT PROCEEDINGS IN REMOVED ACTIONS
+D.C.COLO.LCivR 81.1 PROCEDURE FOR REMOVAL

-If a hearing in the state court has been set before a case is removed, counsel or the pro se party removing the case shall notify the state judge forthwith of the removal and shall notify the federal judge to whom the case is assigned of the nature, time, and place of the state court setting.
-The removing party shall promptly file with this court copies of all state court pleadings, motions, and other papers.
+- A. A notice of removal shall comply with 28 U.S.C. § 1446(a). - B. Within 14 days of the filing of the notice of removal, the removing party shall file a current docket sheet (register of actions) and shall separately file each pending motion, petition, and related response, reply, and brief. - C. If a hearing in the state court has been set before a case is removed, counsel or the pro se party removing the case shall notify the state judge forthwith of the removal and shall notify the federal judge to whom the case is assigned of the nature, time, and place of the state court setting.